ddd-crew/bounded-context-canvas/README.md

 - revenue generator: people pay directly for this
 - engagement creator: users like it but they don't pay for it
-- compliance enforcer: ensures laws and legislations are not broken
+- compliance enforcer: protects your business reputation and existence

 How evolved is the concept (see [Wardley Maps](https://medium.com/wardleymaps)):